lazyslacker/gen-ai-bootcamp-2025/listening-comp/App_Tech_Spec.md

 The listening comprehension app is a tool that helps users improve their listening skills by providing a platform to practice listening comprehension.

-This app is aimed at building listening comprehension skilsl for spoken Japanese, at the JLPT N5 level.
+This app is aimed at building listening comprehension skills for spoken Japanese, at the JLPT N5 level.

 ## Core functionalities

+On startup, the app shall connect to a vector database located in a folder called "vectordb".

+The app shall allow the user to type a one-word topic into a text box, or select 'Random topic'.

+Depending on the user's selection, the app shall query the vector database for a question and answer choice that most closely matches the selected topic.

+The app shall then

 The app will present an audio clip in Japanese to the user.